HarshShah03325/AI-for-healthcare/Risk Models/Readme.md

 # Project description:
 - The objetive of this project is to predict the 10-year risk of death of individuals based on 18 different medical factors such as age, gender, systolic blood pressure, BMI etc.
 - Two types of models were used : Linear model and random forest classifier model.
-- Finally, we compare different methods for both models using c_index.
+- Finally, we compare different methods for both models using concordance index(c_index).

 # Data exploration:
 - For this project, I will be using the NHANES I epidemiology dataset.